 In 2019 the University of Oxford recognized the Oxford Entrepreneurs Network (OEN) as an accredited alumni organization.
 The OEN was founded to foster community and offer networking opportunities to Oxonians interested in the startup world.

 The OEN is formed of regional chapters, including the original OE of the Bay.
 Each OEN chapter has its own local members and meeting format, sharing content with the global OEN network.
 Monthly OEN meetings usually have a speaker (such as a VC, industry expert or successful founder) and two entrepreneurs, who present their pitches to seek funding and assistance.
 Oxonians from around the world stop by to join meetings and offer their expertise and connections.

 Since its initial launch in 2015, the OE of the Bay chapter has grown to over 400 members, 30-50 of whom meet monthly.
-In 2019 OEN has launched new chapters in New England, DC, and NY.
+In 2019, OEN launched new chapters in New England, DC, and NY.
 In 2020, new OEN chapters have launched in LA and in London.
 These regions represent 70% of US venture capital activity and the center of UK venture capital activity.

 “Oxonians supporting Oxonians”

 Our mission is to unite Oxford alumni into an entrepreneurial ecosystem

 Oxford alumni from many intellectual disciplines and business backgrounds established the Oxford Entrepreneurs Network, to provide entrepreneurs with opportunities to present early-stage business plans for review and development, and help in securing funding and mentoring, as well as gain network access – all for and by Oxonians.